Hyeon97/t1/docs/api/improved-api-docs.md

 #### Query

-> This endpoint uses the same query parameters as [Backup Job Retrieval - All](#backup-job-retrieval---all)
+> The query parameters are identical to those of the [Backup Job Retrieval - All](#backup-job-retrieval---all) endpoint.

 #### Body